codymoffett/Cybersecurity-Bootcamp/README.md

 ![](https://github.com/codymoffett/Cybersecurity-Bootcamp/blob/main/Diagrams/Azure%20Cloud%20Project%20Network%20Diagram%20-%20ELK%20Stack.PNG)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+They can be used to recreate the entire deployment pictured above.

 #### Playbook 1: docker-playbook.yml
 ```